Skip to Main Content

 Answers to your questions

-Those employed in this field are responsible for inspecting, diagnosing, maintaining, and repairing vehicles.
+Automotive technicians are responsible for inspecting, diagnosing, maintaining, and repairing vehicles.
 They handle everything from basic care maintenance, such as routine service inspections to complex mechanical or electrical repairs, including integrated electronic systems.

 Due to the complexity of automotive technology, most automotive technician employers prefer that applicants complete some formal training, such as an automotive technology diploma program, before obtaining entry-level trainee positions.